PrismLang/website/content/learn/index.md

 ## Loops

-No programming language would be complete without a proper some form of
+No programming language would be complete without some form of
 <abbr title="And that's why HTML is not a programming language.">iteration</abbr>
 (repeated execution of a block of statements) or loops.
 Prism can iterate through the `until` statement.
 If you're familiar with other languages, it's